 A Reconciliation Action Plan will be developed for completion at the end of 2023.
 As of February 2023, KMS has awarded 15 contracts with a total value of $5.9m to Indigenous businesses in the construction phase.
 The project to has awarded $8.3m to Indigenous businesses from July 2021 to May 2023.
 A core register of Kimberley Aboriginal businesses has been developed and will be further enhanced over time.
 As of June 2023, it was reported that 17% of KMS employees identified as Aboriginal.

 Chichester Solar Gas Hybrid Project

-Learn about the NAIF loan to Chichester Solar Gas Hybrid Project by Alinta Energy, public benefits, Indigenous engagement, and economic impacts.
+Learn about the NAIF loan to Chichester Solar Gas Hybrid Project, public benefits, Indigenous engagement, and economic impacts.